Adaptive Soft Error Protection for Neural Network Processing: Experiment results

-3)\textit{\textbf{Vulnerability Prediction Model Comparison: }} Fig.\ref{fig:comp_ml} comprehensively compares the proposed GNN vulnerability-aware adaptive fault-tolerant approach with machine learning (ML)-based vulnerability prediction approaches on the YOLO model of the DAC SDC dataset in terms of accuracy and computational overhead.
-The computational overhead is normalized to that of a uniform protection.
+To demonstrate the advantages of the proposed vulnerability predictor, in Fig. \ref{fig:comp_ml}, we comprehensively compare the proposed GNN vulnerability-aware adaptive fault-tolerant approach with machine learning (ML)-based vulnerability prediction approaches on the YOLO model of the DAC SDC dataset in terms of accuracy and computational overhead.
+The computational overhead is normalized to that of uniform protection.
 Specifically, for ML-based vulnerability predictors, we test three classic algorithms: support vector machine (SVM)\cite{platt1998sequential}, random forest (RandomForest)\cite{breiman2001random}, and gradient boosted decision tree (GBDT)\cite{friedman2001greedy}.
-After comprehensive evaluation, we selected the GBDT algorithm with the best performance as the benchmark for the comparative experiment.
+After comprehensive evaluation, we select the GBDT algorithm with the best performance as the benchmark for the comparative experiment.

 The experimental results show that compared with the ML-based vulnerability prediction approach, our proposed GNN-based approach has significant advantages in both accuracy and computational overhead.
-This advantage is mainly attributed to the robust graph-structured data processing capabilities of GNN, which enables it to more effectively capture and utilize the complex fault dependencies and characteristic patterns of target input images and NN models, thereby achieving more accurate and efficient prediction of vulnerabilities.
+This advantage is mainly attributed to the robust graph-structured data processing capabilities and global vulnerability perception capabilities of the GNN, which enables it to more effectively capture and utilize the complex fault dependencies and characteristic patterns of target input images and neural network models, thereby achieving more accurate and efficient prediction of vulnerabilities.